artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 ======================

-To delete a :term:`digital object` that has been uploaded and linked to an :term:`archival description`:
+To delete a :term:`digital object` that has been uploaded and linked to an :term:`archival description` or :term:`authority record`:

-1. Navigate to the :term:`view page` of an existing :term:`archival description` that has an existing :term:`digital object`.
+1. Navigate to the :term:`view page` of an existing :term:`archival description` or :term:`authority record` that has an existing :term:`digital object`.
 2. Click on the "More" button in the :term:`button block`; from the menu that appears, select "Edit digital object".
 You will be redirected to the digital object's :term:`edit page`.
 3. Scroll to the bottom of the page and click "Delete".
 You will be prompted to confirm that you wish to "Delete" the digital object; click "Delete" once again.
 You will be redirected to the archival description's :term:`view page`.

 :ref:`Back to top <upload-digital-object>`